 Boa tarde, como vai?
 Eu sou Rubens.
 Prazer em conhecê-lo!

-free language!
+As you can see, portuguese is a very free language!
 If one learns it properly, one can express his feelings by many ways!
 I hope you readers can learn it well, and I swear I'll do my best to support you as much as it's possible to!

 Today, we're gonna stop here.
 I hope I can help many people writing this blog and I'm sorry about my bad english.
 I promise I'll study more!